hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

      This allows for the creation of arbitrary polygonal survey areas.
    - To delete a vertix, select it on the map and choose the menu option: **Remove vertix**.

-8. For a circular survey (created by selecting the centre point “circle” menu option)
+8. For a circular survey (created by selecting the centre point "circle" menu option)

    - Drag-drop the center marker to move the survey.
     ![](images/image30.jpg)